UlrichBecker/gcc-toolchain-builder/README.md

 # Linux lm32-toolchain
-Scipt to build a linux-toolchain for the latticeMicro32 (LM32 soft-core processor)
+Script to build a linux-toolchain for the latticeMicro32 (LM32 soft-core processor)

 # Obtaining a ready to use LM32-GCC toolchain in only 3 respectively 4 steps: